rashedmakkouk/dev-toolbox/content/devops/docker.md

 `services`

-Service properties can be overriden in the location that it was extended in.
+Service properties can be overridden in the location that it was extended in.

 `env_file`

 Respective `.env` file is loaded from the context in which `docker-compose` command is run.
 If a service is extended, properties defined in its own `.env` file, must also be defined in the `.env` file where it is extended.

 `networks`